SuzuSuzu-HaruHaru/league-standings/README.md

     sorting: "FIFA World Cup"
 });
 ```
-means that any ties between teams that finished level on points will be resolved using the standard procedure employed by FIFA during the FIFA World Cup group stage and qualification rounds (the full list of such keywords, as well as which list of tiebreaker each competition exactly employs, is available in the [gocumentation on github.io](#documentation)).
+means that any ties between teams that finished level on points will be resolved using the standard procedure employed by FIFA during the FIFA World Cup group stage and qualification rounds.
+The full list of such keywords, as well as which list of tiebreaker each competition exactly employs, is available in the [documentation on github.io](#documentation).

 In its most general form, `sorting` will accept an object with keys